PoD Research Institute: Founding (2015–16)

-Increasingly pro-government alignment(2016–20)
+Increasingly pro-government alignment (2016–20)

 Path of Democracy became increasingly involved in political roles and was seen to have positioned themselves more as a political party siding with the democrats.
 In the following months Ronny Tong commented on various contemporary issues and met Chinese officials in Beijing.
 They joined the 2016 Legislative Council election, but failed to get any of its candidates elected.
 In July 2017, Ronny Tong was appointed to the Executive Council by Carrie Lam.
 Tong's pro-government stance drew ire from democrats and within the group.
 Many founding leaders left the group subsequently, including democrat-friendly co-convenors Joseph Chan and Ray Yep.
 Two other co-convenors Larry Lai and Lau Pui-wing resigned over personal reasons and for joining Carrie Lam's campaign team.
 Derek Yuen, the secretary-general, also left Path of Democracy.

 Delegation of Path of Democracy paid a visit to Beijing in 2018 and 2019.
 During the anti-extradition bill demonstrations, Tong defended the government but faced criticism for abandoning the centrism role of PoD.
 A mass exodus followed, with three co-convenors Mak Ka-chun, Gary Wong Chi-him, Sung Yun-wing leaving the party.
 Political assistant of Commerce Secretary Elizabeth Fung and Sung's wife the former secretary-general also left.

-After national security law (2021–)
+After the national security law (2020–)

-After the National Security Law was imposed by Beijing in 2020, and the "patriots administering Hong Kong" barred democrats from being elected to public offices.
+After the National Security Law was enacted by Beijing in 2020, and the 2021 electoral changes barred democrats from being elected to public offices.
 In 2021 election the party, partnering another moderate group Third Side, did not manage to win a seat in the legislature after only one member was successfully nominated after a difficult nomination period.
 The local elections two years later saw again only one member nominated and defeated, although one of the party members was later appointed to the District Council.

 In September 2025 Path of Democracy announced a name change to "PoD Research Institute" to shake off its image as political group.
 Tong said they have always positioned Path of Democracy as a policy research organisation since its foundation, but the word "democracy" in the name had led to misunderstanding in society that they are a political party and political connotation that may impact the credibility of the research.
-However, the renaming raised speculation that the moderates would also be ousted from legislative races as they are "no longer needed in a patriotic administration".
+However, the renaming raised speculation that the moderates would also be ousted from legislative races.